 The initial RAM disk (initrd) used by PXE boot process normally contains SUSE's GPG key only.
-We need to add our own key to this file, so it can be used to check the packages.
+You must add our own key to this file, so it can be used to check the packages.

 Procedure: Add a GPG key to the initial RAM disk